doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

       * Change `public_network_access_enabled` from `true` to `false` and save the changes.
       * In the bash terminal, run `terraform plan` and verify a single change will be made to the *public_network_access_enabled* property of the *azurerm_mssql_server.mssql_server_01* resource.
       * Run `terraform apply` to apply the change.
-    * Test connectivity to Azure SQL Database using public endpoint
+    * Test Internet connectivity to Azure SQL Database
       * Launch *Microsoft SQL Server Management Studio* (SSMS)
       * Connect to the Azure SQL Database server using public endpoint
         * Server name: *mssql&#x2011;xxxxxxxxxxxxxxxx.database.windows.net*